zevbo/StateDimensionLogic/README.md

 let (v : float Sd.t) = Sd.create "v" Float.sexp_of_t
 let (light_on : bool Sd.t) = Sd.create "light on" Bool.sexp_of_t
 ```

-Here, x, v and light_on are each a unique key (called a state dimension or
+Here, x, v and light_on are each a unique key (called a state
-Sd.t) corresponidng to a value being stored corresponding to our robot
+dimension or `Sd.t`) corresponding to a value being stored
-simulation.
-The first value to Sd.create is the name of the state
+corresponding to our robot simulation.
+The first value to Sd.create is
-dimension, and the second value is a sexp_of function.
-This sexp_of function specifies what data is stored with
+the name of the state dimension, and the second value is a `sexp_of`
+function.
+This `sexp_of` function specifies what data is stored with
 that state dimension.
 The x position and velocity are both floats, so
-we use Float.sexp_of_t to initialize those state dimensions.
+we use `Float.sexp_of_t` to initialize those state dimensions.
 Whether
-or not the light is on is a boolean, so we pass Bool.sexp_of_t to
+or not the light is on is a Boolean, so we pass `Bool.sexp_of_t` to
-initalize its Sd.t.
+initialize its `Sd.t`.

 #### Sd_nodes (aka "nodes")

-Now let's turn our attention towards update_v.ml and update_x.mls.
-Update_v.ml defines
+Now let's turn our attention towards `update_v.ml` and
-an Sd_node.t instance that corresponds to the logic for updating the
+`update_x.ml`s. `Update_v.ml` defines an `Sd_node.t` instance that
+corresponds to the logic for updating the velocity of the
-velocity of the robot.
-Update_x.ml does the same for updating the position.
+robot. `Update_x.ml` does the same for updating the position.
+We can
-We can see the major portion of the two files are the
+see the major portion of the two files are the following (don't worry
-following (don't worry if it doesn't immediatly make sense):
+if it doesn't immediately make sense):

 ```ocaml
 let logic =